pedrocwb/ml-models-api/models/slow_iris_model/README.md

-# Iris Fast Model
+# Heavy Preprocessing Model
-This is a fast model that simulates a system that responds to requests quickly.
+This is a model that simulates heavy preprocessing before making a prediction.
-The model doesn't do data processing and is designed to return predictions in a very short time.
+The model is designed to take longer than 1 second to make a prediction due to the intensive preprocessing that it requires